 Offering flexible working when you’re recruiting can also increase the number of potential candidates – some of those might be exceptionally talented and a real asset to your organisation but might not have applied if flexible working wasn’t on offer.

-Employees benefit from flexible working because it allows them to fit in around family and personal commitments.
+Employees benefit from flexible working because it allows them to fit work around family and personal commitments.
 For example, an employee who has to start caring for an elderly parent could still carry out their job effectively when working from home two days a week.
 This relieves added stress while allowing them to juggle both private and work responsibilities successfully.

 Go one step further and start managing people, not paper, with Breathe's cloud-based, automated HR software.
 Take the pressure off employee admin by letting them check and request holiday, note sickness, track performance reviews and much more.